Skip to Content

 Day 5: Harlech > Llandudno

-Note the Ffestiniog Railway doesn’t run all year, so if it isn’t available the 3B bus runs between Porthmadog and Blaenau Ffestiniog and takes around 30 minutes.
+On days when the Ffestiniog Railway isn’t running, you’ll need to take the Llew Jones Coaches 3B bus for the journey between Porthmadog and Blaenau Ffestiniog instead.
+This runs around once an hour (excluding Sundays) and takes around 30 minutes.

 The Ffestiniog Railway on a Wales by train trip